 Beyond their supervisory team, students at Sussex P&A experiencing difficulties have recourse to:

-- the Student Life Centre which will provide advice directly – particularly pastoral care and counselling – and/or signpost you to other professional services, on all student matters)
+- The Student Life Centre provides advice directly, particularly pastoral care and counselling but can also recommend other professional services.

 - Director of Doctoral Studies, who has oversight of the PGR remit in your School of Study